Backbase/variants/README.md

 #### Custom configuration

-Configuration through custom properties can bring a lot of value to your variants, such as defining different API base URLs, or credentials using environment variables.
+Configuration through custom properties can bring a lot of value to your variants, such as defining different API base URLs.
 This allows us to also define its destination.
-Certain properties should not be available to the project but to fastlane, or neither but set as an environment variable.
+Certain properties should not be available to the project but to fastlane and vice-versa.

 See our [Custom Property documentation](docs/CUSTOM_PROPERTY.md) for a better understanding and examples.